Arabic League Brasili Mexico Germany U.S.A Italia

 Between "stress" pathologies or anxiety somatization in the human digestive system, there are the gastritis, syndrome of the irritable colon, constipation, diarrhea, they really are due to pathological candida presence of the little intestine and they should be treated.

-From about 20 years in the international scientific literature there are many evidences that also dermatological pathologies, seborrhoic dermatitis and psoriasis are connected to candida. (see bibliography).
+From about 30 years in the international scientific literature there are many evidences that also dermatological pathologies, seborrhoic dermatitis and psoriasisare connected to candida. (see bibliography).

 The remarkable development of candida albicans syndrome (Chronic Candidiasis Syndrome or Candida Related Complex) is referred to the technological food and the massive abuse of product derivate from the grain.